sanjaiyan-dev/SanPasJS/sanpasjs-website/docs/guides/special-funcs/clear.md

 # The `clear`/`clean` functions

-Helps to clear the old outputs from screen.
+Helps to clear the old outputs from the screen.
 This internally uses `document.body.innerHTML = ""`.

 ## Example